Universal positive mass theorems

 \section{Examples of applications}

-We give here an example where the ideas above can be applied.
-Of course it does not exhaust all possible applications, and we chose it only to illustrate the fact that Theorem \ref{theo:main} is easy to use.
+We give here a choice of examples where the ideas above can be applied.
+Of course the statements given here do not exhaust all possible applications.
+They however illustrate the fact that Theorem \ref{theo:main} is easy to use.